Master of Public Health

 To be eligible for admission to the course, an applicant must have:

-- a Bachelor degree (or higher) or equivalent; or
+a. a Bachelor degree (or higher) or equivalent;

-- successfully completed a Graduate Diploma in Public Health; and
+b. successfully completed a Graduate Diploma in Public Health;

-i.
-A grade point average of 4.2 on the ACU 7 point scale in a Bachelor degree; or
+- A grade point average of at least 4.2 on the ACU 7 point scale in a Bachelor degree; or

 English language requirements